jhrcook/academic-kickstart/content/post/find-intersection-of-histograms-R/index.md

 ![](plot1.png)

+### Finding the point of intersection

+To find the point of intersection, I first binned the data sets using `density`.
+It's important to use the same `from` and `to` values for each data set.
+The `density` function creates 512 bins, thus providing the same starting and ending parameters makes `density` use the same bins for each data set.

 ```r
 from <- 0
 to <- 40
 gamma_density <- density(gamma_dist, from = from, to = to)
 norm_density <- density(norm_dist, from = from, to = to)
 ```
+The final step is to find where the density of the gamma distribution is less than the normal distribution.
+Therefore, I apply this logic to create the boolean vector `idx`.
+I also apply two other filters to make contain the result between 5 to 20 because, from the plot above, I can see that the intersection falls within this range.

 ```r
 idx <- (gamma_density$y < norm_density$y) &